 Paper [10] uses a vector field non-uniform in direction only, i.e. UAVs maintain constant flight speeds.
-Article [11], unlike this one, ignores the input saturations present in the real-world autopilot-UAV systems; besides, the formation is equidistant at the arc and is not an arbitrary pre-specified formation.
+Article [11], unlike this one, ignores study of the input saturations present in the realworld autopilot-UAV systems; besides, the formation is equidistant at the arc and is not an arbitrary pre-specified formation.
 Paper [12] dwells upon a system of models that simulate unicycles moving at constant speeds; it, too, ignores input saturations.
+Articles [13], [14] consider only equidistant formations (including circular ones) of mobile robots.
+In paper [15] equidistant UAV circular formations with "all-to-all" interaction topology were considered.

-This article proposes using Lyapunov vector fields that are non-uniform in both direction and magnitude [13].
+This article proposes using Lyapunov vector fields that are non-uniform in both direction and magnitude [16].
 Thus, the cooperative UAV speed controller will be engaged as soon as the formation begins to take shape.
 The control laws themselves are adjusted for input saturations.

 In general, this approach can be considered an instance of cooperative path following, where the path is moving.
-Similar approaches have been well-covered in literature in application to single UAVs and mobile robots [14], [15].
+Similar approaches have been well-covered in literature in application to single UAVs and mobile robots [17], [18].
 However, it becomes a far more complex task when it has to be coupled with attaining a formation and stabilizing it at the same time.